 A modern 4-star hotel close to Zagreb’s old town.
 Restaurant, bar, gym, pool, sauna and WiFi (free).
-152 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.
+152 air-conditioned rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

 A comfortable 4-star design hotel with fine views to the bay and harbour.
 Restaurant, bar, private beach access and WiFi (free).
-54 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar and satellite TV.
+54 air-conditioned rooms with hairdryer, safe, mini-bar and satellite TV.

 A small 4-star hotel with a waterfront location.
 Restaurants, bar, pool, sauna, private beach access and WiFi (free).
-32 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar and satellite TV.
+32 air-conditioned rooms with hairdryer, safe, mini-bar and satellite TV.

 per person in a twin/double room